 The inset image of a well-dressed farmer herding his sheep through the construction site at Fernilee is taken from a 1932 cine-film of the inauguration ceremony.
 Click here to view the film in full.

-My thanks to Margaret Hibbert for sending me this old newspaper clipping about her distant relatives, Joe and Prudence Hibbert, who were the last farmers to leave the Goyt Valley during the construction of Fernilee Reservoir.
+My thanks to Margaret Hibbert for sending me this newspaper clipping from the 27th March 1936 edition of The Manchester Evening News about her distant relatives, Joe and Prudence Hibbert, who were the last farmers to leave the Goyt Valley during the construction of Fernilee Reservoir.

-Hearts of Oak Are Their Key, Hey Ho for Parsley Hey!
+Hearts of Oak Are Their Rafters – Hey Ho for Parsley Hey!

 To-day the Valley of the Goyt is a wilderness of stone farmhouses.
 Floods have covered the pasture, and one by one the farmers and their families have strapped their ancient bedsteads on to hay wagons, piled tin trunks into their milk trucks, and tracked off up the lane leading out from Derbyshire’s deceased village of Fernilee.